gcallanan/cal-mimo-building-blocks/README.md

 Massive MIMO is an enabling technology for 5G communications.
 It allows signals from multiple mobile devices to be received at multiple antennas connected to the same base station.
-The base station is then able to process these signals in such a way as to reduce the interference from the other mobile devices.
+The base station is then able to process these signals in such a way as to reduce the interference between these mobile devices.

 CAL describes applications as networks of connected actors that consume tokens on input ports and produce tokens on output ports.
 CAL is often used to describe dataflow.
 The advantage of this